xvvvyz/catz/README.md

 ## about

 First and foremost, the goal of this project is to provide the user with an abundance of feline imagery.
 Which it currently isn't very good at.
-However, it is capable of downloading music and other media from the interwebz that is otherwise hard to acquire.
+However, it is capable of downloading music from the interwebz that is otherwise hard to acquire.

 ### supported sites